Dialogue with Shareholders and Investors

 5. Participation in the electronic voting platform Participate in the ICJ, Inc. electronic voting platform for institutional investors to improve the environment for institutional investors to exercise their voting rights.

-6. Provision of English notices of convocation (summary) Posted the English summary of the notice of convocation of the general meeting of shareholders on the Company website in tandem with the Japanese version (May 30, 2023).
+6. Provision of English notices of convocation (summary) Posted the English notices of convocation for the general meeting of shareholders on the Company website and through other mediums in tandem with the Japanese version (May 29, 2024).

 Back to Management Policy